-Peer evaluations are required.
-Candidates will provide peer names and e-mail addresses by April 1st prior to the Case List submission deadline.
+Peer Evaluations are required.
+Candidates will provide peer names and e-mail addresses on or around April 1st prior to the Case List submission deadline.
 The Board Office will then e-mail evaluations to the peers.
-Evaluations are required from each of the following categories from the primary hospital where the majority of cases are performed: Chief of Surgery, Chief of Staff, Chief of Anesthesiology, OR Nursing Supervisor, Former Fellowship Director (if applicable).
+Evaluations are required from each of the following categories from the primary hospital where the majority of cases are performed: Chief of Surgery or Plastic Surgery, Chief of Staff, Chief of Anesthesiology, O.R.
+Nursing Supervisor, Former Fellowship Director (if applicable).
 The candidate will also list an ABPS Board Certified Plastic Surgeon.
 In addition, the Board Office will solicit a second ABPS Board Certified Plastic Surgeon within a proximal geographic location of the candidate.
-The Board Office will notify candidates by the end of April if required evaluations were not received.
-Site visits and/or Ethics Committee Review may be required if peer evaluations identify areas of concern.
-Candidates will be notified in early July if a site visit is required.
-Current Directors of the Board and Public Members of the Board will conduct the site visit and evaluation.